How Long Is The Epidural Needle

 Generally speaking, most people find that the pain associated with an epidural injection is mild to moderate.
 However, there are some people who report experiencing significant pain during the procedure.
 If you are particularly anxious about the idea of having an epidural injection, you may want to discuss your concerns with your doctor ahead of time.
 This will help to ensure that you are as comfortable as possible during the procedure.

-See also How Yo Get Into Music As A Hobby
+See also How To Write Makeup As Hobby In Resume

 It is important to keep in mind that the pain associated with an epidural injection is generally short-lived.
 Once the injection is complete, the pain should start to dissipate fairly quickly.
 If you do experience any pain after the injection, you can usually alleviate it with a simple pain reliever.